nikahmadz/nikahmadz.github.io/pay/README.md

 ![My Profile Pic](https://avatars0.githubusercontent.com/u/7868782?v=4&s=40)

 ## How to send payment to [Nik Ahmad Z.][1]
-I accept payment for goods & services that I sell.
+I accept payment for my goods & services.
 Use the following channel to send your payment.
 Please [inform me][2] afterwards.
 Thank you.

 [1]:https://nikahmadz.github.io/